h3adex/guardgress/README.md

 I've successfully tested the functionality of this ingress-controller on an AKS cluster, leveraging cert-manager for added support.

+Further information on how to set up my local test environment can be found in [here](build/README.md).

 ## License
 This project operates under the MIT License.
 Refer to the [LICENSE](LICENSE) file for details.